North Atlantic Right Whales

 The North Atlantic right whale season is November through March around the Florida-Georgia border.
 Adult females of this endangered species give birth off this region’s shores and nurse their calves.

 There’s recent good news about sightings of right whales.
-Thankfully, the beginning of the 2018/2019 winter calving season is off to a better start than last year.
+The beginning of the 2018/2019 winter calving season is off to a far better start than last year.
 The winter 2017/2018 was quite concerning.
 Not a single right whale calf was spotted last year.

 Also, it’s been announced that Fernandina Beach will be the venue of the Right Whale Festival in November 2019.